sigilante/radio-dj/README.md

 there are two agents: tower and tenna.

-tenna manages a single subscription to a remote tower configurable from the UI.
+`%tenna` manages a single subscription to a remote tower configurable from the UI.

-tower stores a configurable url+timestamp for media and relays chat messages to all subscribers.
+`%tower` stores a configurable url+timestamp for media and relays chat messages to all subscribers.

+`%tuner` provides a static tuned-in station with chatbox to arbitrary observers who log in with an rbit id

 ## UI

 the radio frontend uses the react-player npm library to play media based on a url+timestamp.

 every radio station has its own chatroom. to interact with radio, users type commands into chat.

+the tuner frontend is served using sail